 - Faking duck types

-Last published about 3 years ago by Adam Pohorecki.
+Last published over 4 years ago by Adam Pohorecki.